 Adjust fish counting stations crowders to fully open if videotaping is temporarily discontinued due to unscheduled events or during winter maintenance (dewatering) period.

-Sea Lion Exclusion Devices (SLEDs) will be installed at all adult fishway entrances no earlier than October 1 and by no later than February 1, and will be removed by August 1.
-All floating orifice gates (FOGs) will have SLEDs that can be left installed year-round.
+Sea Lion Exclusion Devices (SLEDs) will be installed at all adult fishway entrances and all floating orifice gates (FOGs).

 Inspect and calibrate all staff gauges and water level indicators.
 Repair and/or clean where necessary.